picwell/pyboretum/README.md

 ## Overview

-Mention the license
+All code in this package is licensed under the MIT License

 ## Getting Started

-We currently support a couple common tree parameters including `min_samples_leaf` and `max_depth`, which are declared at tree instantiation.
-Additionally, we also specify the *node type*, which declares what data to calculate and store at each node (defaults to `MeanNode`).

-In this example, we'll use a small public dataset of red wine quality to demonstrate the basic pattern of training and inspecting decision tree.
+In this example, we'll use a small public dataset of red wine quality to demonstrate the basic pattern of training and inspecting a pyboretum decision tree.

 ```python
 from pyboretum import DecisionTree, MeanNode